US-China talks start with warnings about misunderstandings and miscalculations

 “China’s legitimate development rights have been unreasonably suppressed and our core interests are facing challenges,” he said, demanding the U.S. refrain from interfering in China’s internal affairs.

-Blinken responded by saying that the Biden administration places a premium on U.S.-China dialogue even on issues of dispute and noted that there has been some progress on bridging divisions in the past year.
-Still, he suggested that the discussions would be difficult.
+Blinken responded by saying that the Biden administration places a premium on U.S.-China dialogue even on issues of dispute.
+He noted there had been some progress in the past year but suggested that talks would continue to be difficult.

 “I look forward to these discussions being very clear, very direct about the areas where we have differences and where the United States stands, and I have no doubt you will do the same on behalf of China,” Blinken told Wang.